PaloAltoNetworks/pan.dev/products/access/docs/insights/getting_started-30.md

 ## Base URLs

 While you use Prisma SASE to obtain an access token for use with your Prisma Access 3.0 APIs, you do not use the same FQDN as do the other Prisma SASE APIs.
+Also, this API requires the x-panw-region header.
+See About [x-panw-region](/sase/docs/api-call/#about-x-panw-region) for usage information.

 All requests go to the same base URL: